qkeddy/anaplan-multithreading-example/README.md

 ## Deployment
 1. Fork and clone project repo
-2. Using `pip install`, download and install the following Python libraries `sys`,
+3. Using `pip install`, download and install the following Python libraries `pandas`, `pytz`, `pyjwt`**, `requests`, `pycryptodome` and `apsw`.
-`logging`,
-`threading`,
-`requests`,
-`json`,
-`time`,
-`pyjwt`, and
-`apsw`
-3. Create a device authorization code grant (known as a device grant in Anaplan).
+4. Review the `settings.json` file and set the following values:
+    - Set the Workspace and Model IDs
+    - Set the `"authenticationMode"` to either `basic`, `cert_auth`, or `OAuth` (case-sensitive).
+    - If using `basic`, then use the command line switches `-u` with your Anaplan username and `-p` with the corresponding password.
+    - If using `cert_auth`, then provide proper paths and the filename of the Public Certificate and the Private Key.
+If you have a passphrase for your private key, then insert it after the filename separated by a `:`.
+Note that both files need to be in a PEM format.
+Please see the [Interactive Certificate Authority (CA) certificate guide](https://support.anaplan.com/interactive-certificate-authority-ca-certificate-guide-437d0b63-c0be-4650-9711-0d3370593697), if you need to convert your MIME certificates to the required format to support Anaplan Certificate authentication.
+    - If using `OAuth`, set the `"rotatableToken"` key to either `true` or `false` depending on how your `Device Grant OAuth Client` has been configured in the Anaplan Administrative Console.
+Note this implementation only supports Device Grant OAuth Clients and not Authorization Code Grants.
+Please create an Anaplan device authorization code grant.
 More information is available [here](https://help.anaplan.com/2ef7b883-fe87-4194-b028-ef6e7bbf8e31-OAuth2-API).
+If `"rotatableToken"` is set to `true`, then it is recommended that the `Refresh token lifetime` is set to a longer duration than the default 43,200 seconds.
+Using the default require an end-user to re-authenticate the device after 12 hours.
+    - Set the `"accessTokenTtl` time to live to a value less than 2100 seconds.
+Note that the Anaplan Access Token can have a maximum TTL of 35 minutes (2100 seconds).
+If there is a desire to see the access token get refreshed more often, then simply set this to a lower value.
+    - Toggle `"verboseEndpointLogging"` to see the actual REST API URIs
+    - Control the number of threads (maximum 200) with the `"threadCount"` parameter.
+    - Control if the chunks are compressed in GZip format or plain text with the `"compressUploadChunks"`.
+This is a good way to see the performance impact of compression.
+    - Control the upload chunk size in megabytes with the `"uploadChunkSizeMb"` parameter.
+The value must be between 1 and 50.
+    - Control if the upload chunks are deleted when the process is complete with the `"deleteUploadChunks"` parameter.

 ## Features
+- Demonstrates accelerated upload performance with multithreading.
+- Demonstrates chunking at line breaks versus splitting in the middle of a record.
+- Provides the ability to control number of concurrent threads (maximum 200), chunk size, and toggling compression on & off
 - Dynamically creates a new `access_token` using a `refresh_token` on an independent worker thread.
-- Secure storage of tokens.

 ## Usage

+1. If using basic authentication, then please start the Python script with the arguments `-u` and `-p` followed by your username and password.
+    - Example: `python .\main.py -u your_user_name -p your_password -f .\myfile_to_upload.csv`

-1. When executing the first time on a particular device, open the CLI in the project folder and run `python3 anaplan.py -r -c <<enter Client ID>>`.
+2. When executing the first time and using OAuth on a particular device, open the CLI in the project folder and run `python3 main.py -r -c <<enter Client ID>>`.

 ![image](./anaplan-oauth-token-refresh-new-device-registration.gif)

-2. After the above step, the script can be executed unattended by simply executing `python3 anaplan.py`.
+3. After the above step, the script can be executed unattended by simply executing `python3 main.py -f .\myfile_to_upload.csv`.

 ![image](./anaplan-oauth-token-refresh-device-registered.gif)

-3. To see all command line arguments, start the script with `-h`.
+4. To see all command line arguments, start the script with `-h`.

 ![image](./anaplan-oauth-help.gif)

-4. To update any of the Anaplan API URLs, please edit the file `settings.json`.
+5. To update any of the Anaplan API URLs, please edit the file `settings.json`.

 Note: The `client_id` and `refresh_token` are stored as encrypted values in a SQLite database.
 As an alternative, a solution like [auth0](https://auth0.com/) would further enhance security.